jameshfisher/jameshfisher.com/_posts/2019-01-27-the-only-rule-of-blogging-buy-the-domain.md

 ---
-title: "The only rule of blogging: buy the domain"
+title: 'The only rule of blogging: buy the domain'
 draft: true
 tags: []
 ---